datakind/data-recipes-ai/README.md

 # Quick start

 The following sets you up with data recipes, as provided using the OpenAI plugin architecture.
-The plugin calls the recipe server, which extracts recipes and memories of data analysis tasks, and presents back to the user.
-A
+The plugin calls the recipe server, which extracts recipes and memories of data analysis tasks, and presents them back to the user.

 ## One-time Setup